-Each state has its own laws that govern wrongful death claims.
-This article examines some key aspects of Vermont law that could impact this kind of lawsuit.
-We'll start with the definition of a "wrongful death" in Vermont.
-Then, we'll look at who may file a wrongful death lawsuit in the state, the damages that are available if the case succeeds, and the time limits for getting the lawsuit filed.
+In Vermont, when a person dies due to another party's reckless, negligent, or intentional act, the deceased person's estate could be eligible to file a wrongful death lawsuit.
+Each state has its own wrongful death laws, and in this article we'll look at some of the key parts of Vermont's wrongful death statutes, including the definition of a "wrongful death" in Vermont, who can file a wrongful death claim in the state, the damages that are available if the case succeeds, and the time limits for getting the lawsuit filed.

-If the deceased person had an estate plan, he or she has probably named a personal representative as part of that plan.
-However, if the deceased person did not have an estate plan or the named personal representative cannot or does not wish to serve, the court will appoint a personal representative.
+Some states' laws permit the deceased person's family to file a wrongful death lawsuit.
+In Vermont, though, only the personal representative (sometimes called the "executor") of the deceased person's estate can file the wrongful death claim.
+(Vt.
+Stat. tit.
+14, § 1492 (2021).)
+If the deceased person had an estate plan, he or she probably named a personal representative as part of that plan.
+However, if the deceased person did not have an estate plan or the named personal representative cannot or does not wish to serve, the court can appoint to fill the role.

-If the claim is not filed within the deadline, the court will refuse to hear it, so it is crucial to understand how the statute of limitations applies to your Vermont wrongful death case.
-If you think you might be running up against the filing deadline, it's time to contact a Vermont wrongful death lawyer to make sure your legal options are preserved.
+If the claim is not filed by the applicable deadline, the court will most likely refuse to hear it.
+Wrongful death cases—and statutes of limitations—can be complicated.
+If you are considering a Vermont wrongful death lawsuit and think you might be running up against the filing deadline, it's time to contact a personal injury attorney.
+An experienced attorney can explain how the law applies to your specific situation.